UA-ComputerNetworks/OrbitsGL/Testing.md

 ### Steps:

-1. Navigate to the `SelectSatellite_Testing` folder.
+1. Navigate to the `Testing/SelectSatellite_Testing` folder.
 2. Upload the required TLE file:
    - **File:** `Starlink_20231116160005.txt`
    - Use the **Insert TLE List** option in the GUI to populate the satellites.